To provide nutritious food and support services to people in need with compassion, dignity and respect.

 Creating pathways from scarcity to security.

 For more than forty years Nourish (formerly FISH Food Banks) has provided a lifeline of support to its clients.
-In the early 1970’s, a group of Pierce County churches came together to form what would evolve into seven brick-and-mortar locations, as well as ten additional sites served by a ground-breaking mobile unit, one of only a few of its kind in the country.
+In the early 1970’s, a group of Pierce County churches came together to form what would evolve into seven brick-and-mortar locations, as well as nineteen additional sites served by 2 ground-breaking mobile units, two of only a few of its kind in the country.
 Nourish reaches more people successfully due to its size, the largest network of food banks in Pierce County.
 From early on, Nourish collaborated with other local organizations.
 Both to serve those struggling with hunger in the community and also to change the entire food security infrastructure in Pierce County by creating a “food bank for food banks” now known as Emergency Food Network.
 This innovative thinking allowed Nourish to better meet the needs of its clients.
 In 2009, Nourish again responded to the hunger crisis in Pierce County by creating a broader support network of community resources available to its clients to strategically address the complex causal factors related to food insecurity, including mental illness, employment, and housing.
 Then, in 2011, Nourish pursued the novel idea of establishing the first mobile food bank in Pierce County, able to nourish parts of the county that would otherwise have no access to a traditional food bank.
 In 2014, we were named “Non-Profit of the year” by the Tacoma-Pierce County Chamber of Commerce.
 And finally, in 2017, FISH Food Banks rebranded as Nourish, with a new name and logo meant to embody the dynamic relationship between donors, volunteers, and staff, living out Nourish’s mission of caring for people with respect, dignity and compassion.

 After visiting a Nourish Food Bank, Debbie shares her story of going through a challenging time and the difference that she experienced for her and her family after visiting Nourish.
 “This is a godsend.
 What we get here lets us know that we are going to have enough food to last a week or so.”
 She is just one of 9,000 households to depend on Nourish each month.
 The mission of Nourish is to provide nutritious food and support services to people in need with compassion, dignity and respect.
 Debbie’s experience reflects the aim of Nourish beautifully, “It’s a nice community.
 We always talk and when somebody’s not here we worry about them or try to find out what’s happening and if we can help.”
 It’s more than just giving people food.
 It’s valuing their humanity.”
 Nourish lives out this mission by allowing each one of the 60,000+ people served in 2017 to shop for his or her own food with dignity.
 Each food bank is set up like a grocery store, lined with pasta and fresh produce.
 The staff and volunteers show respect for a client’s privacy by not asking too many invasive questions.
 And people experience compassion by knowing that no one will be turned away hungry.